yasserare/notes/README.md

 	-copy the content of a file to the clipboard cat main.c | xclip -sel clip
 [virtualization]

-[extreme C]
+[42 network]
-source code = programming statments(c code)
+	you can set the header for files in vim using: f1 [extreme C] source code = programming statments(c code) COMPILATION PIPELINE
-COMPILATION PIPELINE